 If you found this tutorial because you purchased our elastic cord on Amazon, thank you for your purchase!
 If you are looking for cord, you can find a link in the supplies list below.
-We are doing our very best to keep this cord in stock, but it may occasionally be unavailable.
 If you prefer, you can also scroll down to the bottom of this page for a tutorial that uses coreless paracord for a comfortable tied closure.

 For an Elastic strap mask, you will need: